cppis/container-patterns/1.nginx-php/README.md

 # nginx-php
-this example shows how to create `nginx+php-fpm` container.
+This example shows how to create `nginx+php-fpm` container.

 <figure>
 <div style="text-align:center">